fani-lab/RePair/README.md

 ### [`['eval']`](./src/param.py#L20)
-The search results of each potential refined queries are evaluated based on how they improve the performance with respect to an evaluation metric like `map` or `mrr`.
+The search results of each potential refined query are evaluated based on how they improve the performance for an evaluation metric like `map` or `mrr`.

 ### [`['agg']`](./src/param.py#L12)
-Finaly, we keep those potential refined queries whose performance (metric score) have been better or equal compared to the original query.
+Finally, we keep those potentially refined queries whose performance (metric score) have been better or equal compared to the original query.

-We keep two these datasets as the outcome of the `RePair` pipeline:
+We keep four of these datasets as the outcome of the `RePair` pipeline:

 > 1. `./output/{input query set}/{ranker}.{metric}.agg/{ranker}.{metric}.agg.{selected refiner}.all.tsv`
 > 2. `./output/{input query set}/{ranker}.{metric}.agg/{ranker}.{metric}.agg.{selected refiner}.gold.tsv`